Siella/BP-SIM/README.md

 Simulation of blood pressure (BP) measurements taken within a monitoring program.

 ## Quick Start
 Initialize a patient via passing a path to data which contains series of systolic BP (SBP), diastolic BP (DBP), and datetime.
 A CSV file should be tab-separated (see [examples](https://github.com/Siella/BP-SIM/tree/main/data)).
+Specify columns to use in a [config file](https://github.com/Siella/BP-SIM/blob/main/config.ini).
 ```python
 p = Patient('PATH-TO-DATA')
 ```